holepunchto/libjs/README.md

 ## Alternatives

 The API is designed in a way that minimises its coupling to V8, making it possible to implement ABI compatible alternatives for cases where V8 might not be ideal.
-We maintain two such alternatives that might be more appropriate for your use case:
+We maintain several such alternatives that might be more appropriate for your use case:

 - <https://github.com/holepunchto/libjsc>
   Based on the builtin JavaScriptCore framework on Darwin.